tariq-eden/grants-process/README.md

 ## Directory Structure
 This repository collects the documentation for the data collection and analysis conducted by RAT under the following folders/sub-folder system:

+### Archives
+- Files prepared for archival in a public repository

 ### Data
 - PrimaryData (including the source files we recieve from the Data Management team - Raw data from the platfom is stored on their team repository).
 - CleanedData (source data prepared for analysis - including both platform textual data and any other textual sources such as interviews).